-Lisa is the team leader for the buying department, and has more than 37 years of retail experience.
-Having been a buyer with LE Toys for more than 18 of those years, Lisa has unparalleled experience in the areas of buying, inventory management, and strategic planning.
+Lisa is the team leader for the buying department, and has more than 40 years of retail experience.
+Having been a buyer with LE Toys for more than two decades, Lisa has unparalleled experience in the areas of buying, inventory management, and strategic planning.
 Lisa personally oversees every order that is placed for a new store as well as the selection of vendors participating in the Annual Learning Express Toys Convention.
-She communicates with stores regularly and has visited over 125 store locations during her time with the company!
+She communicates with stores regularly and loves to visit locations as often as possible.

 Today, this Michigan native can’t dream of ever leaving New England.
-Wearing multiple hats every day, Kim is responsible for managing all Franchise Agreements, acting as the liaison between the Home Office and our Franchise Attorney, and working with new owners on financial statements, sales projections, breakeven analyses, budgets and cash flow projections.
-Kim takes great pride in planning the Annual Learning Express Toys Convention where store owners attend training sessions, departmental presentations, and social events to connect with their fellow Learning Express Toys family members.
+Wearing multiple hats every day, Kim manages the Home Office Finance Department including Accounts Receivable and Accounts Payable.
+She also assists new owners on financial statements, sales projections, breakeven analyses, budgets and cash flow projections.
+Kim takes great pride in planning the annual Learning Express Toys Convention where store owners attend training sessions, departmental presentations, and social events to connect with their fellow Learning Express family toy members.
 Kim also manages Human Resources for the Home Office and is available to assist store owners with their HR questions.

 VP of Training and Regional Support Leader

-Our West Coast and South Central Support Partner, Linda joined the LE Toys family 8 years ago with 15 years of previous experience in the toy industry.
+Linda joined the LE Toys family more than 15 years ago and has more than 30 years experience in the toy industry.
 As Vice President of Training, she coordinates all New Owner Training in addition to on-site manager and staff training.
-Linda also manages the regional support team and helps organize support visits throughout the year, quarterly conference calls, annual regional meetings, and weekly communication with the West Coast and South Central stores.
+Linda also manages the regional support team and helps organize support visits throughout the year, quarterly conference calls, annual regional meetings, and weekly communication with the Home Office Region stores.
 Linda loves being in the stores and always makes the owners and their team her #1 priority.
 This Ohio gal loves her sports teams—go Browns!

 VP of Information Technology

-Before joining the Home Office team more than 15 years ago, Bill and his wife Lisa owned a Learning Express Toys store in MA.
-In addition to his close connection to the franchise, Bill’s previous in-depth experience developing a wide array of operations and inventory management software made him the ideal VP of IT for LE Toys.
+Before joining the Home Office team, Bill and his wife Lisa owned a Learning Express store in MA.
+In addition to his close connection to the franchise, Bill’s previous in-depth experience developing a wide array of operations and inventory management software made him the ideal VP of IT.
 Bill supports our stores and Home Office personnel by developing analytic tools, reports, and applications via the corporate Intranet.
 He also works with external support partners to continuously improve the COLO and CounterPoint functionality required to support store operations.
-In his free time, Bill loves to hike remote trails, spend time in his vegetable garden, and learn Spanish—Buenos dias!
+In his free time, Bill loves to hike remote trails, spend time in his vegetable garden, and learn Spanish.
+“Buenos dias!”

 Mike works closely with new candidates to identify and secure the perfect store location.
 Skilled in demographic analysis, he assists new store owners through their site search, lease negotiation, store buildout, and Grand Opening.
-He also assists current stores with selling or moving their franchise.
+He also assists current stores with selling or moving their franchise, and he manages franchise contracts, including the Franchise Disclosure Document (FDD).
 Since joining the company in 2011, Mike has found that he especially enjoys acting as both the Demo Dude and photographer during Grand Opening events.
-Mike’s team also manages Learning Express Play, a children’s activity center concept developed as a perfectly compatible business to a Learning Express Toys franchise.
-The first Play location in Bedford, MA opened in 2016. learningexpressplay.com

 Bruce’s background as a military officer and many years as a manager in the fields of transportation and logistics help him coordinate the design and construction of both our new and remodeled stores.
 Bruce collaborates with contractors and store owners to complete interior store fit-ups on-time and on-budget.
 Bruce also creates and maintains our store design standard, always searching for ways to make our stores a “WOW!” destination for customers and to save our store owners money!